elinordin/space-finder-frontend/README.md

-# Typescript and Jest Excercise
+# Typescript and Jest Exercise
 ---
-Excersise is from the 'Typescript with React classes - quick start - Jest testing" course on Udemy by Alex Horea
+Exersise is from the 'Typescript with React classes - quick start - Jest testing" course on Udemy by Alex Horea

 ### :closed_book: Learnings: